 - Avoid uncooked food.

 The standard of medical facilities in Indonesia is generally low by Western standards.
 Many regional hospitals only provide basic facilities.
+Physical restraint is often used.
+Hospitals expect families to provide support to patients.
 Psychiatric and psychological services are limited in Indonesia.

 There's no reciprocal medical agreement between Australia and Indonesia.
-Before admitting patients, hospitals usually require:
+Before admitting patients, hospitals usually need: